ncdcommunity/Raspberry_pi_A1332_Hall_Effect_Rotational_Angle_Sensor_Python_Library/README.md

 (https://store.ncd.io/product/a1332-precision-hall-effect-rotational-angle-0-to-360-sensor-i2c-mini-module/)
 This Sample code can be used with Raspberry Pi.

-Interfacing A1332 Hall Effect Roational Sensor With Raspberry Pi :
+Hardware needed to interface A1332 Hall Effect Roational Sensor With Raspberry Pi:
-Hardware:
 1. <a href="https://store.ncd.io/product/a1332-precision-hall-effect-rotational-angle-0-to-360-sensor-i2c-mini-module/">A1332 Hall Effect Roational Sensor</a>
 2. <a href="https://store.ncd.io/product/i2c-shield-for-raspberry-pi-3-pi2-with-outward-facing-i2c-port-terminates-over-hdmi-port/">Raspberry Pi I2C Shield</a>
 3. <a href="https://store.ncd.io/product/i%C2%B2c-cable//">I2C Cable</a>

 ## Python
 Download and install smbus library on Raspberry pi.
 Steps to install smbus are provided at: